PROTECTING LAND: PROTECTED HABITAT AREAS

 PROTECTED HABITAT AREAS

-WLC protects hundreds of acres of land throughout the eastern Catksills area.
-While we are pleased to steward five preserves with public trails, we also steward lands that are not readily available to the public due to a variety of limitations.
-We're still proud to ensure these land remain preserved forever.
+WLC protects hundreds of acres of land in Woodstock and the eastern Catksills area.
+While we are pleased to steward five preserves with public trails, we also steward trailless lands that are either limited in terms of public access due to parking challenges or unavailable to the public due to a variety of limitations.
+We're still proud to ensure these lands remain preserved forever.
 Here are a few of those special habitats.

 Forestland on Mount Guardian